MSc Business Analytics

 Overview

-Accredited by the Institute of Analytics (IoA), this programme emphasises professional and ethical standards in business analytics while enhancing employability.
+Accredited by the Institute of Analytics (IoA), MSc Business Analytics emphasises professional and ethical standards while enhancing employability.
 Designed with industry insights from leading organisations such as IBM, NHS, Amazon, and Barilla Group, and enriched by alumni feedback, it delivers a cutting-edge education.

-To enhance students' analytical expertise and career readiness, the programme offers opportunities to engage with the Professional Liaison Network (PLN) on consulting projects, providing hands-on experience with organisations.
-Students engage in practical, real-world projects with partners who have previously included Barilla, Yeo Valley, Financial Times, IBM, and Bristol Airport, tackling managerial challenges in dynamic industries.
-These projects span topics such as resource allocation optimisation, people analytics, customer segmentation, performance measurement, healthcare workforce impact analysis, and renewable energy systems automation.
+To build analytical expertise and career readiness, the programme offers opportunities to work with the Professional Liaison Network (PLN) on consulting projects, providing hands-on experience with organisations.
+You'll work on real-world challenges with partners like Barilla, Yeo Valley, Financial Times, IBM, and Bristol Airport.
+Projects cover topics such as resource allocation, people analytics, customer segmentation, performance measurement, healthcare workforce analysis, and renewable energy systems automation.

-Alumni and industry panel discussions, guest lectures by business analytics experts from a variety of sectors, career development workshops, and technology sessions on industry-standard tools such as PowerBI, @RISK, and SQL are integral elements designed to keep students at the forefront of current work practices.
-Mentorship programmes are also established to connect students with alumni and industry experts.
+Alumni and industry panel discussions, guest lectures by business analytics experts from a variety of sectors, career development workshops, and technology sessions on industry tools such as PowerBI, SQL, and @RISK, are integral elements designed to keep you at the forefront of current work practices.
+Mentorship programmes to connect students with alumni and industry experts.

 The programme covers: